 (3) Consists of shares available under the 2014 Plan and the 2014 ESPP.
-This does not include 2,439,855 shares added to the 2014 Plan and 0 shares added to the 2014 ESPP pursuant to their terms on January 1, 2021.
+No shares were added to the 2014 Plan on January 1, 2022.

 STOCKHOLDER PROPOSALS AND NOMINATIONS

 Stockholder proposals and nominations should be addressed to our Secretary, c/o Rocket Pharmaceuticals, Inc., 9 Cedarbrook Drive, Cranbury, NJ 08512.